site_logo

 Operational Metrics

-- interim results of new hires.
+• Interim results of new employees.

-At this stage, formulate strategic and operational metrics. - What baseline data do we need?
+5. Which indicators allow for tracking the results?
+At this stage, formulate strategic and operational metrics.

-This question is extremely important - you can come up with great metrics and then realize that the company simply doesn't have the data to calculate them.
-Therefore, it is imperative to:
+6. What raw data do we need?
+This question is crucial — you can come up with excellent metrics and then realize the company simply doesn't have the data to calculate them.
+Therefore, it's essential to:

-- understand what raw data is needed;
+• Understand what raw data is necessary;

 If a business is working to improve profitability, staff are required to increase productivity.
 What can get in the way?
 The company has a high turnover rate, constantly having to train newcomers.
 This is a problem because newcomers don't show the right performance from day one, and experienced employees are distracted by their training and can't fully perform their jobs